go-gitea/gitea/docs/content/usage/packages/generic.en-us.md

 ```

 If you are using 2FA or OAuth use a [personal access token](development/api-usage.md#authentication) instead of the password.
+You cannot publish a package if a package of the same name and version already exists.
+You must delete the existing package first.

 The server responds with the following HTTP Status codes.